Chapter 17 Apriori and Post-Hoc Comparisons

 You should convince yourself that this value, \(\psi\), is the difference between the white noise condition and the average of the two music conditions.
 It should have an expected value of zero for the null hypothesis because the weights add up to zero.

-The mean squared error for this contrast is:
+The t-statistic for this contrast is:

 17.2.3.1 Orthogonal contrasts and independence